Tribunal: In health sector

-Tribunals also play an integral role in health sectors both within and across nations.
-Often referred to as "adjunctive tribunals", these quasi-judicial bodies possess regulatory, oversight, and dispute resolution powers to aid in health decision-making and governance.
+Tribunals also play an integral role in health sectors within and across nations.
+They are often referred to as "adjunctive tribunals".
+These quasi-judicial bodies possess regulatory, oversight, and dispute-resolution powers to aid health decision-making and governance.
 At the same time, the actual effects of adjunctive tribunals on health services are disputed, as little evidence exists to evaluate their efficacy.
 More empirical evaluations are needed to ensure that tribunals operate in a more evidence-based, systematic manner within the health sector.